-Do you know a retirement myth when you see one?
-With so much information out there, it can be hard to sort fact from fiction.
+Can you spot a retirement myth when you see one?
+With so much information being thrown around out there, it can be hard to separate fact from fiction.

-Myth #1: I’ll Live Off of Social Security Income
+Myth #1: I’ll Live Off Social Security Income

 Myth #2: If I Invest Up to My 401(k) Match, I’ll Have Enough to Retire

-But don’t settle for the match.
-If you want to build a solid nest egg, you’ll need to invest 15% of your income for retirement.
-Here’s what we recommend:
+If you want to build a solid nest egg for retirement, you need to invest 15% of your income into retirement.
+And that means you have to invest beyond the match.
+Here’s what I recommend: